Connecting to Nature's Hidden Beauty

-I'm on a mission to create a 'Selah' space in your soul and home with my art.
-A quiet space for you to relax at the end of a busy day.
-A space to connect deeper with your true self and God experiencing inner peace and healing.
-Creating that space of rest is becoming more important than any other times with our fast paced lifestyle.
+I'm on a mission to create a 'Selah' space in your home or office with my art.
+A quiet space for you to relax at the end of a busy day, to expanse your soul and elevate your mind.
+A space to connect deeper with your true self and the Divine.
+Creating that space of rest is becoming more important than any other times with our fast-paced lifestyle.

 Our society has stopped seeing creation as bearing the beauty, love and the energy of the Creator.
 We see the material world and nature as an accumulation of material objects that have a monetary value only.
 For example, when we think of gold we think of its monetary value only and we don’t see it as a symbol of the Divine.

 Across different cultures, gold has been seen as a symbol of God’s divinity, the eternal, heaven and incorruptible.
 Its physical qualities of unchanging colour and permanence reflect the gold’s inner essence, beauty and true meaning.
 Our planet reflects the beauty and love of God.
 That’s why I use hand made paints.When I discovered the techniques artists used to paint before the turn of the century, I I found something of great value.
 It started when I attended an icon painting workshop (the sacred images of early Christianity) and learned how to make my own paints using earth and mineral pigments and how to use gold in a painting using special technique called water gilding.

 This techniques reveals the utmost beauty and essence of gold.
 I fell in love with the materials and how simple pure materials from earth are transformed into a painting that can evoke emotions and bring peace and healing.
 These same techniques were passed on to the Early Renaissance artists such as Cimabue, Fra Angelico and others in the 13th century.